mrjaid23/Coffee-Sales-Analysis/README.md

 # Coffee Sales Analysis

 ### Project Overview
-This is a Coffee Sales DA project developed using Excel.
-The project provided insights of Coffee Sales from a Coffee shop for a period of 4 years (2019 - 2022).
-By analyzing various aspect of the data, we seek to identify trends, make data driven recommendation, and gain a deeper understanding of the company's sales perfomance.
+Welcome to the Coffee Sales Dashboard project!
+This repository contains a comprehensive analysis of coffee sales data, presented through an interactive dashboard created using Excel.
+The dashboard provides insights into sales trends, top customers, and country-specific sales data, making it a valuable tool for business decision-making.